Man Group inflows slow, profit margins narrow

 The results came the day after a debt default by Argentina that has weighed heavily on shares of asset managers across the region.
-At 1454 GMT, Man Group and peers such as Ashmore Group (ASHM.L), Jupiter Fund Management (JUP.L) and Schroders (SDR.L) were all trading down more than 2 percent.
+At 1454 GMT, Man Group and peers such as Ashmore Group, Jupiter Fund Management and Schroders were all trading down more than 2 percent.

 Man, whose shares have collapsed to a fraction of their 2008 peak, has been restructuring to reduce dependence on the computer-driven AHL fund that took a heavy battering from the fallout from the financial crisis which began six years ago.